 Responsibility for optimisation of glycaemic control

-Individual trusts need to formulate guidelines for the management of patients who are not under secondary care follow up for their diabetes but are found to have sub-optimally controlled diabetes.
+Individual trusts need to formulate guidelines for the management of patients who are not under secondary care follow-up for their diabetes but are found to have sub-optimally controlled diabetes.
+Local policies should be followed.